george-pov/YTSkedy/docs/api/persistence.md

 implemented by `AzurePlatformPublicationRepository`.
 Calendar event rows are provider-neutral and store no publish state of their own.

+Application-owned settings persist in a generic `ApplicationSettings` table.
+The current event text fields setting is one row in that table, read and written through the event-text-fields settings ports.

 ## Configuration

 The Azure Functions host creates one `TableClient` for calendar events.